UtrechtUniversity/wildlifenl/docs/FunctionalDesign.md

 ### WildRadar
 *Adaptive management of wild animals and human-wildlife interactions for more positive and less negative human-wildlife interactions*

-🧑‍💼 Natural Resource Manager	💻 Web App
+🧝🏻 Nature Area Manager, 🧑🏻‍🔧 Wildlife Manager | 💻 Web App

-Note that this application presents a slightly different user interface and set of functionalities dependent on the role(s) of the logged in user; Nature Area Manager, Wildlife Manager, Land User and later also Herd Manager (pending).
+Note that this application presents a slightly different user interface and set of functionalities dependent on the role(s) of the logged in user.
 Some functionalities are associated with several roles for different reasons, and some are exclusive to a specific role.
 It is possible for a user to have multiple roles and the application should adapt accordingly.

 #### Nature Area Manager
 I serve as a manager of nature areas and my responsibility is providing space and developing habitat for wild animals but also for humans to recreate.
 Within this role, I am responsible for human-wildlife interactions in my areas, where I aim to reduce negative interactions and impacts on wildlife and humans present within these areas.
 I am also a neighbour, e.g. with adjacent agricultural lands or villages, and in that context responsible for maintaining respectful relations with these neighbours.
 Since human-wildlife interactions often cross the boundaries of my areas, I also need to work with my neighbours to manage these interactions.
 I manage wildlife and their habitat for the benefit of biodiversity, incl. the wildlife, but also people inside and around my areas.
 This means I also need to manage people.
 I offer education and guided tours.
 Additionally, I survey the flora and fauna, providing advice for nature management.
 I may be specialized in public engagement, management, ecology, or supervision.